-Covering a large part of the Cotswolds, Oxfordshire and Warwickshire in the area roughly outlined by Banbury, Bicester, Oxford, Burford, Cheltenham, Evesham and Stratford-upon-Avon, Chipping Norton Veterinary Hospital is a rural practice with over 30 years experience of game bird work.
+Covering a large part of the Cotswolds, Oxfordshire and Warwickshire, Chipping Norton Veterinary Hospital is a rural practice with 40 years experience of game bird work.
 Supporting keepers with many services we can help to ensure that your game season is a successful one.

 Game birds suffer a range of diseases and, because of the way game birds are reared in large numbers, a quick diagnosis is vital to minimise losses due to spread of the disease.
 Some Game Bird diseases are notifiable and all illnesses should be taken seriously for flock health.
 Diagnostic post-mortems are done at the practice and we also carry out site visits and supply drugs and feed prescriptions (veterinary written directives).

 Keepers please note that, for post-mortem examinations, the chances of reaching a diagnosis for any disease spreading through your birds are greatly increased if you can bring us a few obviously sick but alive birds rather than birds that are already dead.